By Janie Chang, Writer, Microsoft Research

-Gestalt: Integrated Support for Implementation and Analysis in Machine Learning Processes Kayur Patel, University of Washington; Naomi Bancroft, University of Washington; Steven Drucker, Microsoft Research Redmond; James Fogarty, University of Washington; Andrew Ko, University of Washington; and James Landay, University of Washington.
+Gestalt: Integrated Support for Implementation and Analysis in Machine Learning Processes Kayur Patel, University of Washington; Naomi Bancroft, University of Washington; Steven Drucker, Microsoft Research Redmond; James Fogarty, University of Washington; Amy Ko, University of Washington; and James Landay, University of Washington.

 Jogging over a Distance between Europe and Australia Florian “Floyd” Mueller, University of Melbourne and Distance Lab; Frank Vetere, University of Melbourne; Martin R. Gibbs, University of Melbourne; Darren Edge, Microsoft Research Asia; Stefan Agamanolis, Distance Lab; and Jennifer G. Sheridan, London Knowledge Lab.

 Pen + Touch = New Tools Ken Hinckley, Microsoft Research Redmond; Koji Yatani, Microsoft Research and the University of Toronto; Michel Pahud, Microsoft Research Redmond; Nicole Coddington, Microsoft; Jenny Rodenhouse, Microsoft; Andy Wilson, Microsoft Research Redmond; Hrvoje Benko, Microsoft Research Redmond; and Bill Buxton, Microsoft Research.